August 11–12, 2022

 Gifted children are talented in many ways, and they have “intensities” in their personalities that affect their day-to-day lives and social interactions.
 Learn more about these overexcitabilities and how they impact children in and out of the classroom.

 Pedagogy in the Classrooms

-Take a peek into Nueva’s classroom and see how teachers engage gifted learners and how they apply (and modify) pedagogy to meet the needs of these students.
+Learn how teachers design their learning experiences to engage gifted learners and how they apply (and modify) pedagogy to meet the needs of these students.

 Hear from students, alumni, and parents about the lived experience of giftedness.
 Panelists will discuss their challenges and achievements, lessons they learned along the way, and how mentoring was an important part of their experience and growth.